isralduke/thatbook/13-chronicles-1.md

 <a name="25:2">25:2</a> From the sons of Asaph: Zakkur, Joseph, Nethaniah, and Asarelah.
 The sons of Asaph were supervised by Asaph, who prophesied under the king’s supervision.

-<a name="25:3">25:3</a> From the sons of Jeduthun: Gedaliah, Zeri, Jeshaiah, Hashabiah, and Mattithiah—six in all, under supervision of their father Jeduthun, who prophesied as he played a harp, giving thanks and praise to the Lord.
+<a name="25:3">25:3</a> From the sons of Jeduthun: Gedaliah, Zeri, Jeshaiah, Hashabiah, and Mattithiah — six in all, under supervision of their father Jeduthun, who prophesied as he played a harp, giving thanks and praise to the Lord.

 <a name="25:4">25:4</a> From the sons of Heman: Bukkiah, Mattaniah, Uzziel, Shebuel, Jerimoth, Hananiah, Hanani, Eliathah, Giddalti, Romamti-Ezer, Joshbekashah, Mallothi, Hothir, and Machazioth. <a name="25:5">25:5</a> All these were the sons of Heman, the king’s prophet.
 God had promised him these sons in order to make him prestigious.
 God gave Heman fourteen sons and three daughters.

 <a name="25:6">25:6</a> All of these were under the supervision of their fathers; they were musicians in the Lord’s temple, playing cymbals and stringed instruments as they served in God’s temple.
 Asaph, Jeduthun, and Heman were under the supervision of the king. <a name="25:7">25:7</a> They and their relatives, all of them skilled and trained to make music to the Lord, numbered 288.

-<a name="25:8">25:8</a> They cast lots to determine their responsibilities—oldest as well as youngest, teacher as well as student.
+<a name="25:8">25:8</a> They cast lots to determine their responsibilities — oldest as well as youngest, teacher as well as student.

-<a name="25:9">25:9</a> The first lot went to Asaph’s son Joseph and his relatives and sons—twelve in all,
+<a name="25:9">25:9</a> The first lot went to Asaph’s son Joseph and his relatives and sons — twelve in all,

-the second to Gedaliah and his relatives and sons—twelve in all,
+the second to Gedaliah and his relatives and sons — twelve in all,

-<a name="25:10">25:10</a> the third to Zakkur and his sons and relatives—twelve in all,
+<a name="25:10">25:10</a> the third to Zakkur and his sons and relatives — twelve in all,

-<a name="25:11">25:11</a> the fourth to Izri and his sons and relatives—twelve in all,
+<a name="25:11">25:11</a> the fourth to Izri and his sons and relatives — twelve in all,

-<a name="25:12">25:12</a> the fifth to Nethaniah and his sons and relatives—twelve in all,
+<a name="25:12">25:12</a> the fifth to Nethaniah and his sons and relatives — twelve in all,

-<a name="25:13">25:13</a> the sixth to Bukkiah and his sons and relatives—twelve in all,
+<a name="25:13">25:13</a> the sixth to Bukkiah and his sons and relatives — twelve in all,

-<a name="25:14">25:14</a> the seventh to Jesharelah and his sons and relatives—twelve in all,
+<a name="25:14">25:14</a> the seventh to Jesharelah and his sons and relatives — twelve in all,

-<a name="25:15">25:15</a> the eighth to Jeshaiah and his sons and relatives—twelve in all,
+<a name="25:15">25:15</a> the eighth to Jeshaiah and his sons and relatives — twelve in all,

-<a name="25:16">25:16</a> the ninth to Mattaniah and his sons and relatives—twelve in all,
+<a name="25:16">25:16</a> the ninth to Mattaniah and his sons and relatives — twelve in all,

-<a name="25:17">25:17</a> the tenth to Shimei and his sons and relatives—twelve in all,
+<a name="25:17">25:17</a> the tenth to Shimei and his sons and relatives — twelve in all,

-<a name="25:18">25:18</a> the eleventh to Azarel and his sons and relatives—twelve in all,
+<a name="25:18">25:18</a> the eleventh to Azarel and his sons and relatives — twelve in all,

-<a name="25:19">25:19</a> the twelfth to Hashabiah and his sons and relatives—twelve in all,
+<a name="25:19">25:19</a> the twelfth to Hashabiah and his sons and relatives — twelve in all,

-<a name="25:20">25:20</a> the thirteenth to Shubael and his sons and relatives—twelve in all,
+<a name="25:20">25:20</a> the thirteenth to Shubael and his sons and relatives — twelve in all,

-<a name="25:21">25:21</a> the fourteenth to Mattithiah and his sons and relatives—twelve in all,
+<a name="25:21">25:21</a> the fourteenth to Mattithiah and his sons and relatives — twelve in all,

-<a name="25:22">25:22</a> the fifteenth to Jerimoth and his sons and relatives—twelve in all,
+<a name="25:22">25:22</a> the fifteenth to Jerimoth and his sons and relatives — twelve in all,

-<a name="25:23">25:23</a> the sixteenth to Hananiah and his sons and relatives—twelve in all,
+<a name="25:23">25:23</a> the sixteenth to Hananiah and his sons and relatives — twelve in all,

-<a name="25:24">25:24</a> the seventeenth to Joshbekashah and his sons and relatives—twelve in all,
+<a name="25:24">25:24</a> the seventeenth to Joshbekashah and his sons and relatives — twelve in all,

-<a name="25:25">25:25</a> the eighteenth to Hanani and his sons and relatives—twelve in all,
+<a name="25:25">25:25</a> the eighteenth to Hanani and his sons and relatives — twelve in all,

-<a name="25:26">25:26</a> the nineteenth to Mallothi and his sons and relatives—twelve in all,
+<a name="25:26">25:26</a> the nineteenth to Mallothi and his sons and relatives — twelve in all,

-<a name="25:27">25:27</a> the twentieth to Eliathah and his sons and relatives—twelve in all,
+<a name="25:27">25:27</a> the twentieth to Eliathah and his sons and relatives — twelve in all,

-<a name="25:28">25:28</a> the twenty-first to Hothir and his sons and relatives—twelve in all,
+<a name="25:28">25:28</a> the twenty-first to Hothir and his sons and relatives — twelve in all,

-<a name="25:29">25:29</a> the twenty-second to Giddalti and his sons and relatives—twelve in all,
+<a name="25:29">25:29</a> the twenty-second to Giddalti and his sons and relatives — twelve in all,

-<a name="25:30">25:30</a> the twenty-third to Machazioth and his sons and relatives—twelve in all,
+<a name="25:30">25:30</a> the twenty-third to Machazioth and his sons and relatives — twelve in all,

-<a name="25:31">25:31</a> the twenty-fourth to Romamti-Ezer and his sons and relatives—twelve in all.
+<a name="25:31">25:31</a> the twenty-fourth to Romamti-Ezer and his sons and relatives — twelve in all.

 ## Chapter 26